chinonso810/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1 -The file 1-memcpy.c contains a function that copies memory area.
 	.prototype: char *_memcpy(char *dest, char *src, unsigned int n);

+2 -The file 2-strchr.c contains a function that  locates a character in a string.